myTerminal/meta-presenter/README.md

     (require 'meta-presenter)

-### MELPA
+### MELPA / Marmalade

-If you have MELPA added as a repository to your Emacs, you can just install *meta-presenter* with
+If you have MELPA or Marmalade added as a repository to your Emacs, you can just install *meta-presenter* with

     M-x package-install meta-presenter RET